kellertuer/MVIRT/Readme.md

 real valued.
 We obtain the product manifold of
 \(\mathbb S^1\times \mathbb R^2\)-valued data.

-This `MatLab` package provides algorthms for restoring, i.e. denoising and inpainting images
+This `MatLab` package provides algorithms for restoring, i.e. denoising and inpainting images

 ## Available Manifolds